twigphp/Twig/doc/filters/language_name.rst

     {# German #}
     {{ 'de'|language_name }}

-The language code follow principally ISO 639-1 (two-letter code), ISO 639-2 (three-letter code) with some localized names also supported.

 By default, the filter uses the current locale.
 You can pass it explicitly:

 .. code-block:: twig